 The short answer is yes.
 In the United States, hemp-derived CBD is legal in all 50 states and can be shipped domestically.
+Note that vaping products cannot be sent via Sendle.
+See What can't I Sendle? for more information.

 But, before you move forward with shipping that CBD oil, let's go through the legal requirements for shipping CBD in the US.